What are retirement interest-only (RIO) mortgages and should I get one?

 RIO mortgages work in a similar way to standard interest-only mortgages because you’ll take out a loan against your property and make monthly payments to cover the interest.

 But there are major differences: You don’t repay the capital until you die or go into long-term care – at this point your home will be sold.
-Also, it’s much easier to get a retirement interest-only mortgage because you’ll only need to prove you can afford the monthly payments, not the capital as well.
+Also, it can be easier to get a retirement interest-only mortgage because you’ll only need to prove you can afford the monthly payments, not the capital as well.

 If you’re taking out a joint retirement interest-only mortgage, the property will only be sold when you both either die or move into long-term care.